Three Way Diverter Valves, aka Three Port Valves, 3-Way Valves, L-Port Valves for Greywater Systems

 It's kind of unnerving to not have a single failure; this is like the only part of greywater systems that doesn't clog.
 It makes me wonder if the turbulence might actually be helping to mobilize stuff, or some other apparently 2nd order effect that's actually dominating."

-For a way to accomplish this and avoid 90% of the plastic and all the PVC use in a system, check out our information on Radical Plumbing in Create an Oasis with Grey Water (book).
+For a way to accomplish this and avoid 90% of the plastic and all the PVC use in a system, check out our information on Radical Plumbing in Oasis greywater-book, which also explains how to calculate recieving capacity.

 - Stub outs how to plumb for a future greywater system